 I used the following ingredients: Water, evaporated milk, egg, vanilla extract, sugar, salt, bread flour and yeast.

-This morning, I removed some of the dough from the refrigerator and rolled it out on a lightly floured piece of parchment paper.
-Because the dough was cold, it took a bit of time to roll it to about ¼-inch thick.
+The next morning, I removed some of the dough from the refrigerator and rolled it out on a lightly floured piece of parchment paper.
+Because the dough was cold, it took a bit of time to roll it to about 1/4-inch thick.
 I covered the rolled out dough with another piece of parchment paper and let it sit until it had doubled in thickness.

 Making the Beignets: